haris00/beanworks_xero_integration/README.md

 This application assumes that we need to get data for ONLY the latest created tenant on XERO

 ## Live Deployment
-To quickly test out the application, you can navigate to the following link and follow the instructions.
+To quickly use application, you can navigate to the following link and follow the instructions.
 [Link to deployment](https://calm-retreat-69658.herokuapp.com/)
 ## Deployment
 This section demonstrate how to deploy it locally.